-Car insurance serves a crucial method of protection for all road users, but many people fail to understand how it can benefit them if they cause the accident or are an innocent victim.
+Car insurance serves as a crucial method of protection for all road users, but many people fail to understand how it can benefit them if they cause an accident or are innocent.
 Car accidents can be traumatic events, and they also tend to be costly.
 Aside from expensive property damage, many people who sustain injuries struggle to pay medical bills, and the injuries often force victims to take time off work while recovering, which is equally expensive.

 Most states have some form of insurance requirement, but it differs from state to state.
 If you intend to drive on Alabama roads, it is important to keep the state insurance laws in mind.
 If you sustain injuries or cause a crash, this information may prove invaluable.

 How Morris Bart & Associates, LLC Can Help After an Alabama Accident

 At Morris Bart, LLC, we can help you with the legal process following an accident that resulted in a serious injury.
 If you were in a collision that was not your fault, give us a call for advice, and we may be able to help.